Melikakmm/Master_Thesis/README.md

 Neural Network (RNNs) to regress [Fe/H] values based on light curves in alternate wavelength bands.
 These three RNNs include the Long Short-Term Memory RNN, the Gated Recurrent Unit (a faster and simpler version of LSTM), and a transfer-learned LSTM that enhances the capabilities of the initial LSTM for the metallicity prediction of new Gaia data release.
+Morover, as an initial step, I have implemenetd an XGBoost as well.
 ![](variable.gif)